kirubarajan/blog/src/pages/vision/index.md

 date: "2020-05-31"
 title: "On Vision Walks"
 tags: ['personal']
-excerpt: "How I Keep Myself Sane and Active"
+excerpt: "Keeping Myself Sane and Active"
 ---

 # On Vision Walks
+> Keeping Myself Sane and Active

 Since the start of quarantine, I've been spending a lot more time outdoors (2 meters from others) by going on walks for 2 to 3 hours each day.
 I jokingly refer to them with my friends as **"Vision Walks"**.
 I've found it to be a great way to relieve tension, think creatively about work, and engage in my newly found hobby of birdwatching.
 Overall, it's been a huge improvement to my mental and physical health.
 I've had a lot of good ideas and even better lifestyle vibes from this new-ish habit!